Religion, Governments, and Preventing Violent Extremism: What Have We Learned?

 With a new U.S. National Strategy for Counterterrorism now in place, and with an administration in Washington, D.C., that has placed particular emphasis on countering extremist ideology, questions about how best to think about the relationship between religion and preventing or countering violent extremism (P/CVE) take on renewed currency.
-Scholars will assess the current state of debate around religion and P/CVE and reflect on how lessons learned to date might inform thinking, policy, and practice in this area going forward.
+Scholars assessed the current state of debate around religion and P/CVE and reflected on how lessons learned to date might inform thinking, policy, and practice in this area going forward.

 Discover similar content through these related topics and regions.

 Peter Mandaville frames the conversation.

 H.A.
 Hellyer talks about factors that contribute to violent extremism.

 Susan Hayward offers insights into Buddhism and militancy in Myanmar.